 - You can navigate based on these directions if you know what time of day it is.

-- If it’s cloudy, you can determine where the sun is based upon the bright spot in the clouds.
+- If it’s cloudy, you can determine where the sun is based on the bright spot in the clouds.

 - Using the flow of water: Water always flows downhill.